johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 A handful of games in the collection use something called WHDLoad.
-This is a tool people invented in the mid-1990s to play disk-only games from the hard drive and to apply compatibility fixes to certain Amiga 500 games so they can run on later models like the Amiga 1200.
+This is a tool people invented in the mid-1990s to play disk-only games from the hard drive on their later Amiga models (such as the Amiga 1200).
+The tool was also used to apply compatibility fixes to finicky games that only ran correctly on a stock (or close-to-stock) Amiga 500.

 This means WHDLoad conversions are effectively cracked and patched games, not originals.
-RML Amiga uses WHDLoad games only as a last resort because removing the copy protection and altering the games' code can introduce all sorts of problems (including making the game uncompletable which is really hard to test in long 50+ hour RPGs).
+RML Amiga uses WHDLoad games only as a last resort because removing the copy protection and altering the games' code can introduce all sorts of problems (including making the game uncompletable which is really hard to test in long 50+ hour RPGs; consequently, WHDLoad conversions of long and complex games are plagued with the most problems).

 Back in the day, WHDload was a necessity to allow people enjoy their game collections on their new Amigas.
-But for games that are natively hard drive installable (70% of the games in this collection), using WHDLoad is rather pointless in an emulator context.
+But for games that are natively hard drive installable (70% of the games in this collection), using WHDLoad is rather pointless in an emulator where we can set up every Amiga model imaginable.

-Games that support hard drive installations are OS-friendly by nature; they must use operating system (OS) routines for hard drive access.
-But most floppy games eschew the use of OS routines and interact with the floppy drive controller directly.
-Therefore, WHDLoad conversions of floppy games running from the hard drive have a new problem to solve.
-The save disk must be emulated in memory, then the contents of this emulated disk is written to the hard drive when exiting the game.
-The alternative solution is to do the saving immediately in "real-time", but this gets even trickier as the OS and the game's code need be swapped in and out of memory repeatedly as writing to the hard drive is only possible via OS routines, but most floppy games "kill" the OS at the start.
-The end result is the infamous flickering black screen in WHDLoad conversions when saving and restoring a game, and an overall lengthy save/restore process.
-As you can see, both solutions have their problems, but saving to the emulated in-memory floppy is less jarring, therefore all WHDLoad games in the collection are configured for that.

-!!! important Always use the "quit key" in WHDLoad games
+!!! important Always quit WHDLoad games to save your progress to disk!

-    The important point to remember is that you _must_ always exit WHDLoad games by pressing **F11** (the WHDLoad quit key) when you're finished with the game.
-If you don't do that, you'll lose your saves from the current gaming sessions!
-The [Game notes](../games/index.md) will remind you of this, and all WHDLoad games will also print out a similar warning before startup.
+    Due to various technical difficulties, WHDLoad games only write the save games to the hard drive when you quit the game (the saves are kept in-memory until then).

+    Therefore, you _must_ always quit WHDLoad games by pressing ++F11++ at the end of your gaming session!
+If you just close WinUAE or load a different game, _you will lose_ the saves you made in your current gaming session!
+    All WHDLoad games in the collection print out a warning message about this at startup, and the [Game notes](../games/index.md) also contains some reminders.